wuziniu/FactorJoin/README.md

          --save_folder job_queries/results/
   ```

-  In order to reproduce the results, make sure to excute the query multiple time first to rule out the effect of the postgres cache and make fair comparisons among all methods.
+  In order to reproduce the results, make sure to excute the query multiple time first to warm up postgres cache and make fair comparisons among all methods.